Latest SeedProd News

 How to Fix the Stuck in Maintenance Error

-Delete the .maintenance file to get out of maintenance mode in wordpress
+Delete the .maintenance file to get out of maintenance mode in WordPress

 Show hidden files in your FTP client

-Rename your plugins folder
+Rename your plugins folder to troubleshoot maintenance mode issues

-rename the wp-activate.php file
+Edit the wp-activate.php file to exit maintenance mode

 define ('WP_INSTALLING', true)